-The Licensee shall keep a copy of the Surface and Underground Emergency Response Plan and the Hope Bay Project Spill Contingency Plan at each site of operation.
+The Licensee shall keep a copy of the Emergency Response and Crisis Management Plan and the Project Spill Contingency Plan at each site of operation.

 The Licensee shall conduct emergency maintenance and servicing on equipment, in designated areas, and shall implement measures to collect motor fluids and other Waste to prevent and contain spills.